 - Automate the measurement of water levels

-- Water policing restored in 2 months
+- Re-establishment of the water police in 2 months

 - Reduction of water theft